UBC-Astrophysics/QEDSurface/Ki/README.md

 Here are some plots and data from http://adsabs.harvard.edu/abs/1987PASJ...39..781K

+The total intensities haven't been normalized in any reasonable way, so we would use the total flux from another model (Meszaros) to get normalize the intensities.
+The new element here is that with the Ki model we have the polarization degree as a function of angle, whereas in Meszaros we only had the total polarization degree.

+We can use the Meszaros flux, use the Ki intensities and then the Q/I to get the polarized intensity in any direction and energy for input into the code that sums over the star.

 Figure 4a (data in [linear polarization](Fig4a-top.dat) and [total intensity](Fig4a-bottom-total.dat)):

 ![Figure 4a from Ki](Ki-4a.png)